michijs/michijs/README.md

 ## Routing
 The intention of using a custom routing tool is to avoid the use of strings to represent the urls and to use modern apis that allow the use of the URL object itself.
 It also allows to separate the components of the routes which allows a cleaner code.

-**Note: This is still a work in progress and may change in the future.**
 ```js
 const Redirect = () => {
   goTo(urls.syncRoute())